Emergency Essentials Every Family Should Have

 Food

-When you’re stocking up on foods, here are a few things to think about.
-Try and stick with non-perishable food items that have a much longer shelf-life so that they aren’t out of date when you need them.
+When stocking up on food, consider these ideas: try to stick with non-perishable food items with a much longer shelf life so that they aren’t out of date when needed.

 Also, focus on gathering foods that don’t require refrigeration or don’t necessarily need to be cooked before eating.
 Your emergency food supply should be able to feed everyone in your family for a minimum of 3 days.

-You also need to strongly consider purchasing food items that your family likes to eat.
+It would be best to consider purchasing food items your family likes.
 You don’t want to have food for a disaster that no one in the family wants to eat.
 Take a look at these few examples of food that would be wise to stock up on:

-• Canned meat, vegetables, and fruit (don’t forget a manual can opener)
+- Canned meat, vegetables, and fruit (don’t forget a manual can opener and utensils and paper goods)

 Drinking Water

-The general rule is that an individual needs an average of one gallon of water each day for drinking and sanitation purposes.
-Be sure to gather at least a 3 day supply of water for each person, so if you have four people in your family, that’s a minimum of 12 gallons of water.
+The general rule is that an individual needs an average of one gallon of water daily for drinking and personal sanitation.
+Be sure to gather at least a 3-day water supply for each person, so if you have four people in your family, that’s a minimum of 12 gallons of water.

-But as you know, I feel we need four gallons per person per day.
+I’ve always told my readers that we need four gallons per person daily.
 I get thirsty just thinking about only one gallon a day.
-So for a family of four for a 3 day supply you should have 48 gallons stored away.
+So, for a three-day supply for a family of four, you should have 48 gallons stored away.
+That amount should cover hydration, cooking, personal hygiene, and limited laundry for at least your underwear.

-If you are feeding your baby formula or you happen to have pets, you’ll also need to take that into account and have extra water on hand.
-If you’re put in a situation where you have to evacuate your home, a portable water filter can be used to filter the water from almost any source.
-That way you’ll have fresh and clean water no matter where you are.
+If you’re feeding your infants their infant formula or you happen to have pets, you’ll also need to take that into account and have extra water on hand.
+If you have to evacuate your home, a portable water filter can be used to filter the water from almost any source.
+That way, you’ll have fresh and clean water no matter where you are.
+I like water filtration systems from Big Berkey and PortaWell.

 Don’t be caught in a disaster without a first aid kit, especially if you have younger children.
-It’s very likely that your family may get roughed up a bit, so you’ll need to be able to dress and bandage up your wounds.
+Your family may likely get roughed up a bit, depending on the type of emergency.
+You’ll need to be able to dress and bandage up various kinds of wounds.
 In case you missed one of my first aid kit posts, First Aid Kits by Linda

-Your kit should include latex gloves, dressings, adhesive bandages, scissors, tweezers, antibiotic and burn ointments, soap, antibiotic towelettes, eyewash solution, and a thermometer.
-A splint for broken bones may also be something that you should consider having on hand.
+Your kit should include latex gloves, dressings, adhesive bandages, scissors, tweezers, antibiotic and burn ointments, soap, antibiotic and moist towelettes, an eyewash solution, and a thermometer.
+You may also want to consider having a splint for broken bones.

 Over The Counter Medications (OTC)

 When you’re under a lot of emotional and physical stress from the trauma that disasters often cause, there’s a good chance that you could get sick.
-Be sure to stock up on a number of over the counter medications to help with the symptoms.
-Aspirin, non-aspirin pain relievers, cold medicine, anti-diarrheal, antacids, and laxatives are just a few that you should consider.
+Be sure to stock up on several over-the-counter medications to help with the symptoms.
+It would be best if you considered some of the following: aspirin, non-aspirin pain relievers, cold medicine, anti-diarrheal, antacids, and laxatives.
 In case you missed this post, 35 OTC Medications You Should Store

-It could be the difference between life and death if you don’t have a radio to stay updated on weather reports and updates of conditions near your home.
-Get yourself a hand-crank or battery-powered portable radio so that you can know whether to evacuate or take shelter.
+It could be the difference between life and death if you don’t have a radio to stay updated on weather reports and alerts of conditions near your home.
+Get yourself a hand-crank radio or battery-powered portable radio so that you can know whether to evacuate or take shelter.

 Don’t be left in the dark following a disaster.
-Consider stocking up enough flashlights and extra batteries for each member of your family.
-I have some solar-powered flashlights I love.
-I also have some that crank to recharge the batteries.
+Consider stocking up on enough flashlights and extra batteries for each member of your family.
+I have some solar-powered flashlights that I keep charged by placing them on my window sills.
+I recently purchased some battery-powered lanterns so I can light up a larger area.
+We also have a hand crank unit to recharge the batteries and give us light when the power goes out.

-If you need to turn off your home’s utilities, don’t forget to have a wrench and some extra pliers so that you can do the job.
-It may not be necessary to turn things off, but it’s best to be prepared, just in case.
+If you need to turn off your home’s utilities, remember to have a wrench and some extra pliers.
+It may not be necessary, but it’s best to be prepared, just in case.
+Having a fully stocked tool chest or portable tool kit provides you with the comfort that you could at least make some minor repairs.

 Duct tape

-Duct tape is handy for any type of job, whether it’s helping to hold together a shelter or repair damaged clothing or broken windows.
+Duct tape is handy for any job, whether helping to hold a shelter together or repairing damaged clothing or broken windows.
 In case you missed this post, Duct Tape: Why You Need To Store It

 Fire Extinguisher